Tim-TU/weibulltools/cran-comments.md

 output: html_document
 ---

-# This is the first submission
+# This is a resubmission
+* I've omitted redundancy in the Description of the DESCRIPTION file
+* I've added a more detailed description and references for the methods in the DESCRIPTION file

 # Test environments